fosslight/fosslight-guide-en/started/2_try/4_project.md

 - How to batch load OSS information
     1. Upload the FOSSLight Report with the OSS List created in the Upload Analysis Result column.
         - The loadable FOSSLight Report form can be downloaded by clicking the "Export" button in the upper right corner.
-    2. Project Search: Loads the SRC tab of another project.
+    2. Project Search : Loads the SRC tab of another project.

 #### 2-3.
 BIN Tab
 ![prj](../images/4_project_bin.png)
 *BIN tab creation process*
-- When binary is included: Write OSS information for each binary -> Save
+- When binary is included : Write OSS information for each binary -> Save
-- When Binary is not included: Check Not Applicable → Save
+- When Binary is not included : Check Not Applicable → Save

 *How to write OSS information by binary*
 - Written by hand in the OSS Table